romanschejbal/eqlabs/README.md

    This will establish a connection with a Bitcoin node and perform the initial handshake.
 You should see logs indicating the connection status and message exchange.

 4. **(Optional) Ethereum Handshake**:
-   The Ethereum handshake is currently commented out in the `main.rs` file.
-You can uncomment the Ethereum-specific code and run it similarly by following the steps above.
+   The Ethereum handshake is currently commented out in the `main.rs` file as I didn't manage to get through the cryptographic handshake.

 ## Code Structure